Plan -- Shelfie

 Edward voice: terse JSON only.
 No prose.

 The model gets called with tool_choice: { type: "tool", name: "emit_spines" } and the photo as an image block.
 Photos are downsampled to 1568px on the long edge before sending.
+That downscale is what made dense shelves lose books, so the spine reader now crops the full-resolution photo into overlapping strips and reads each one (see Phase 8).

 Enrichment pipeline